A (long) introduction

 My view walking into work everyday, the gorgeous thread room, moose cookies, my A&F family + the famous A&F scooters

-I could write a whole blogpost about my years at Abercrombie.
-I honestly loved it and couldn't have asked for a better job straight out of uni.
-Our visa was for one year and at the end of that a few of us wanted to stay for longer so they applied for new visas.
-I had to move back home whilst it was being processed and it took a total of 8 months.
-In those months at home I decided to set up an Etsy shop called Bamber Prints.
-Mainly to pass the time and keep busy but I'd also been thinking about it for a while and secretly liked the idea of having my own business, selling my art.
+I could write a whole blog post about my years in Ohio, I couldn't have asked for a better job straight out of uni.
+Our visa was for one year and at the end of that a few of us wanted to stay for longer, so they applied for new visas.
+I had to come back to the UK whilst the visa was being processed and it took a total of 8 months.
+In those months at home, I decided to set up an Etsy shop called Bamber Prints.
+Mainly to pass the time and keep busy but I secretly hoped it might become something more.

 Bamber Prints Blog - A (Long) Introduction - Photographs of my first design for a greeting card and my first ever logo